changbatterygroup/CriticalMinerals/README.md

 ### Install Dependencies

-Make sure you are in the `src` directory
+Make sure you are in the `src` directory.
+Then run

 ```bash
 pip install -r requirements.txt